 Central Maine Medical Family affiliate Awards (1.
 Top individual fundraiser, 2.
 Top fundraising team)

 Award winners will be selected based upon their status at the fundraising deadline Friday, October 4 (Exception: Deadline for top Positive Tracks fundraiser is Sept.
 1; for more info please refer to the Positive Tracks FAQs).
 View the Fundraising Incentives page under the Fundraising Tab for more info.

 Positive Tracks is a program of The Dempsey Challenge that encourages community-building, wellness and philanthropy among young people 23 or under.
 As part of this program, all fundraising dollars raised by youth 23 or under will be matched dollar-for-dollar, up to $100,000!
 If at least 50% of a team is 23 or under it will be considered a PT Team and all members of the teams funds will be matched, including those 24 and older!
 These teams with 50% or more members 23 or under should self-identify by placing a “PT” in front of the team name (for example: “PT – Lewiston High School”).
 The “PT” will ensure that all team funds are matched.
 For more information regarding Positive Tracks please refer to Positive Tracks on the website.

 What are the exclusive events for qualified individual fundraising participants?

-Two unique events are scheduled for Saturday of event weekend for qualified individual fundraisers as determined by their status at the fundraising deadline Friday, October 4 at 4PM EST.
+Two unique events are scheduled for Saturday of event weekend for qualified individual fundraisers as determined by their status at the fundraising deadline Friday, September 19th, 4:30PM EST.